Partner support

 Track the pattern in MoodSwings

-MoodSwings helps you connect period predictions, mood, symptoms, and optional partner support in a clean, minimal app.
+MoodSwings helps you connect period predictions, mood, symptoms, and optional partner support in a warm app that is easy to keep using.

 Download MoodSwings